 9. Clean the car before you leave

-A car that is packed full of ‘stuff’ and hasn’t been cleaned in a while can induce vomiting if your child suffers from motion sickness.
+A packed car full of ‘stuff’ and hasn’t been cleaned in a while can induce vomiting if your child suffers from motion sickness.

-It is mostly due to the feeling of being enclosed, which is not great when you are feeling sick.
+It is mostly due to being enclosed, which is not great when you are feeling sick.